 About the BCSC

-The Breast Cancer Surveillance Consortium (BCSC) is a research resource for studies designed to assess the delivery and quality of breast cancer screening and related patient outcomes in the United States.
-The BCSC is a collaborative network of six active mammography registries (and two historic registries) with linkages to tumor and pathology registries.
-The network is supported by a central Statistical Coordinating Center.
+The Breast Cancer Surveillance Consortium (BCSC) is a collaborative network of six active breast imaging registries and two historic registries focused on research to assess and improve the delivery and quality of breast cancer screening and related outcomes in the United States.
+The registries perform annual linkages to tumor and pathology registries in their geographic region and are supported by a central Statistical Coordinating Center.

-Two important objectives of the BCSC are to enhance the current understanding of breast cancer screening practices and to help improve the practice of community-based mammography screening.
-Both objectives are aimed at achieving the ultimate goal of reducing breast cancer mortality.
-To pursue these objectives, the participating sites disseminate the results of their research and actively collaborate with radiology practices in their communities and with other groups interested in and affected by breast cancer screening.
+Two important objectives of the BCSC are to enhance the current understanding of breast cancer screening practices and to help improve the practice of community-based mammography screening for women with and without a personal history of breast cancer.
+Both objectives are aimed at improving the balance of benefit and harms of breast cancer screening by providing clinically meaningful, robust evidence based on a woman’s breast cancer risk and screening modality with the ultimate goal of reducing breast cancer mortality.
+To pursue these objectives, the participating sites collaborate to conduct research and disseminate the results.
+The sites actively collaborate with radiology practices in their communities and with other groups interested in and affected by breast cancer screening.

 BCSC Mission and Vision Statement